 There’s something about social media that lulls some people into thinking their comments are private.
-But when you put anything out on social media sites, you should assume it is open and viewable by the world.
-Even private messages have been known to end up on sites like Gawker due to technical glitches.
+But when you put anything out on social media sites, you should assume it is open to the world.
+Even private messages have been known to end up on being shared by the offended.

-Customers may well end up following you or friending you on social sites whether you encourage it or not.
+Customers may well end up following or friending you on social sites whether you encourage it or not.
 You may think they are not savvy enough to find you on Twitter or LinkedIn or Facebook.
-But they could surprise you.
+But you may be surprise d.
 Ever heard of the “search by email to find your friends” function in social sites?
-It’s not limited to finding “friends” – you can find colleagues, employees, and yes, food service providers.
+It’s not limited to finding “friends” you can find colleagues, employees, and yes, food truck owners.

-In case you needed to be reminded of it, here are 3 things never to say on social media sites, if you value your food truck customers:
+In case you needed to be reminded of it, here are 3 social media No No’s to never use on social media sites, if you value your food truck customers:

 I hate this customer

-First rule of business: never use the word “hate” to describe a person responsible for paying you money, on any kind of social media site.
-Even if you clearly intended the message to be about some OTHER customer, here’s the unpleasant thought that goes through the reader’s mind: “If they complain about that other customer, I wonder what they REALLY think about me?”
+First of our social media no no’s is to never use the word hate to describe a person responsible for paying you money, on any kind of social media site.
+Even if you clearly intended the message to be about another customer, here’s the unpleasant thought that goes through the reader’s mind: “If they complain about that other customer, I wonder what they really think about me?”

-I have found numerous variations of the “stupid customer” statement on Twitter just within the last few months.
-Some of them are made by people with real photos and names, so I imagine it wouldn’t be too hard for one of those “stupid customers” to put two and two together.
-And don’t forget Question/Answer sites; Facebook; Yelp; blogs; and discussion boards – all are places where it’s oh-so-easy easy to start a rant, or leave a comment – being careless in what you say.
+I have found numerous variations of the stupid customer statement on Twitter just within the last few months.
+Some of them are made by people with real photos and names, so I imagine it wouldn’t be too hard for one of those stupid customers to put two and two together.
+And don’t forget Question/Answer sites; Facebook; Yelp; blogs; and discussion boards.
+These are all places where it’s easy to start a rant, or leave a comment; being careless in what you say.